jevgenix/Docs/docs/GitHub Advanced Security Accreditation/Instructions/Dependabot.md

 3. Start typing the name of the repository you want to allow.
 4. Select the repository you want to allow.
 5. Optionally, to remove a repository from the list, go to the right of the repository and select X.

-### GraphQL Exporer
-1. Get a properly configured OAuth token.
-2. Open GraphiQL.
-3. In the upper-right corner of GraphiQL, select `Edit HTTP Headers`.
-4. In the `Key` field, enter 'Authorization'.
-In the `Value` field, enter `Bearer <token>`, where `<token>` is your generated OAuth token.
-5. Select the checkmark to the right of the token to save it.
-6. To return to the editor, select outside of the `Edit HTTP Headers` modal.
-7. In the `GraphQL Endpoint` field, enter `https://api.github.com/graphql`.
-8. In the `Method` dropdown, select `Post`.